Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Best Prediction For Generalized Linear Mixed Models

-where $\mathbb{E}\left[\mathrm{MSE}^*_{BC}(\hat{\zeta}_d)\right] = \mathrm{MSE}(\hat{\zeta}_d )+o(D^{-1})$.
-However, in this article we do not aim for a precise estimation of the variability of EBP, but the construction of narrow SCIs and reliable MTPs.
-It turns out that for doing this, the use of an estimate of $g_{1d}$ as defined in \eqref{eq:MSE_zeta} yields better results (see Section \ref{sec:simul}) than using an estimate of the MSE, similarly as in \cite{chatterjee2008parametric} under LMMs.
-In what follows we describe two important examples of GLMMs to study local poverty levels.
+The computation of $\mathrm{MSE}^{*}_{B2}(\hat{\zeta}_d)$ involves selecting $B_2$ bootstrap replicates from each first-stage bootstrap.
+In this article we do not aim for a precise estimation of the variability of EBP, but the construction of narrow SCIs and reliable MTPs.
+It turns out that for doing this, the use of an estimate of $g_{1d}$ as in \eqref{eq:MSE_zeta} yields better results than using an estimate of the entire MSE (see Section \ref{sec:simul}), similarly as in \cite{chatterjee2008parametric} under LMMs.